-VanDerveer was named California Collegiate Athletic Association (CCAA) Coach of the Year for the third-consecutive season in 2017-18, leading the Tritons to a 28-5 overall record and 21-1 mark in conference play.
+VanDerveer was named California Collegiate Athletic Association (CCAA) Coach of the Year for the third-consecutive season in 2017-18, guiding the Tritons to a 28-5 overall record and 21-1 mark in conference play.
 She also earned Women's Basketball Coaches Association (WBCA) NCAA Division II District 8 Coach of the Year honors.
 UC San Diego won the CCAA regular-season championship for the third-straight year in 2017-18, making its third-consecutive NCAA Tournament appearance.
 Senior forward Dalayna Sampton was named CCAA Player of the Year and received both WBCA All-America Honorable Mention and Division 2 Conference Commissioners Association (CCA) First-Team accolades.
 In addition, sophomore forward Mikayla Williams was an All-CCAA First-Team honoree and garnered D2CCA Second-Team recognition, while junior transfer Kayla Sato landed on the All-CCAA Second Team.

-In 2013-14, VanDerveer led UCSD to a 16-11 overall record and placed fifth in the CCAA with a 13-9 conference record.
-Miranda Seto and Erin Dautremont earned All-CCAA accolades.
+In 2013-14, VanDerveer led UC San Diego to a 16-11 overall record as Miranda Seto and Erin Dautremont earned All-CCAA accolades.

-In her first season leading the Tritons, in 2012-13, VanDerveer's team posted a 22-11 overall record and placed second in the CCAA with a 17-5 mark.
-UCSD won its first-ever CCAA Tournament title and qualified for NCAA postseason play for the eighth time since joining the NCAA Division II ranks in 2000.
-Daisy Feder was named the CCAA's Most Valuable Player, while Erin Dautremont and Emily Osga joined her as league first team selections.
+In her first season leading the Tritons in 2012-13, VanDerveer's team posted a 22-11 overall record and placed second in the CCAA with a 17-5 mark.
+UC San Diego won its first-ever CCAA Tournament championship and qualified for NCAA postseason play for the eighth time since joining the NCAA Division II ranks in 2000.
+Daisy Feder was named the CCAA's Most Valuable Player, while Erin Dautremont and Emily Osga joined her as league first-team selections.
 Feder also earned Daktronics All-West Region First Team accolades.

 She then spent six seasons as an assistant at the University of South Carolina from 1988-94, where she helped lead the Gamecocks to three NCAA Tournament appearances.

-VanDerveer served as the head women's basketball coach at Eastern Washington University for three seasons from 1994-97, where the team posted a 24-56 record.
+VanDerveer served as the head women's basketball coach at Eastern Washington University for three seasons from 1994-97.
 Her tenure was highlighted by back-to-back Big Sky Conference Tournament appearances in 1995 and 1996.

 In addition to her collegiate and professional experience, VanDerveer worked with USA Basketball as a scout for the 2006 World Championship team and the 2008 World Qualifying Tournament.
 Most recently, she served as a scout for the 2008 Olympic Team that won a Gold medal in Beijing.